Start a Student Org

 Once you have a completed Club Development form, Club Contact sheet (with at least 2 Oxy student officers and a Oxy faculty/staff advisor identified), Student Support Petition, Club Constitution, and submit all forms to the OSL Department Assistant.
 For those organizations engaging in high-risk activities, there may be some additional steps necessary to iron out details before you can really get going.
 Once approved, you will be notified of your official recognition as a Oxy student organization.
 Please note that you are not an official Oxy student organization until you receive notice from OSL.

 Service Organizations must also register with the Office of Community Engagement.
 You can do this by contacting Ella Turenne, Assistant Dean for Community Engagement.

 Religious and Spiritual clubs must also register with Office of Religious and Spiritual Life.
 Contact Susan Young, ORSL Director, for more information.

-Club Sports must also register with the Athletics Office and should contact Katie Grogan, Club Sports Director, for more information.
+Club Sports must also register with the Athletics Office and should contact Jonathan Padron, Club Sports Director, for more information.

 Food Clubs must also regsiter with Campus Dining by meeting with Amy Munoz, Associate VP for Hospitality Services.

 All Oxy clubs have to do two things to keep themselves active, and new groups have to do them right up front.
-First is to attend one of the annual club assemblies.
+First is to attend one of the annual treasurer trainings.
 This is where we present policy and resource updates to all organizations to make sure everyone is on the same page.
-The other piece is to complete the club update form that gets sent out at the end of each semester.
+The other piece is to complete the officer update form upon election of your new officers and turn it in to the department assistant in the Office of Student Life.
 This keeps our records up to date and maintains your status as a recognized organization.